amankrsnh/AssessmentPortal/README.md

 ```
 -----

-4. Now just **RUN** the Project.
+5. Now just **RUN** the Project.

-5. If everything is done in order then this will open the app in your local machine at http://localhost:8080/
+6. If everything is done in order then this will open the website in your local machine at http://localhost:8080/